MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 types, then use a simpler version from above.
 Type checking ist tricky.

+## Symbols: List of Grammars in package `de.monticore.symbols`

+These two grammars do not provide syntax themselves, but characterize important forms of symbols, that will be used in the type and the expression grammars to define shared kinds of symbols.

 ### [BasicSymbols.mc4](symbols/BasicSymbols.mc4) (stable)
 * This grammar defines symbols for *Types* (of all kinds), *Functions*, *Variables* and *TypeVariables*.